 - 1. Completion of a minimum of 60 earned graduate credit hours, of which the final 40 credit hours must be taken from Toccoa Falls College. - 2.
 Cumulative GPA of at least 3.0 (on a 4.0 scale).
 No grade lower than a B-. - 3.
-Successful completion of 300 supervised practicum/internship hours, and all remaining degree requirements. - 4.
-Submission of an application for graduation. - 5.
-All financial obligations must be met before a degree is granted or the transcript released.
+Successful completion of 300 supervised practicum/internship hours and all remaining degree requirements. - 150 of the 300 client contact hours must be relational - 100 hours of clinical supervision must be from an approved clinical supervision - 4.
+Submission of an application for graduation.